-March 12, 2020
+March 12, 2022

 The ride home on Bus J is always an adventure.
-It ships the rowdiest kids on the longest ride — a 45-minute trek down Old Bridge Road, through one of the state’s densest forests.
-It always looked like it was on the verge of nighttime, even on the sunniest days.
+It shuttles the rowdiest kids on the longest ride — a 45-minute trek down Old Bridge Road, through one of the state’s densest forests.
+It always looked like it was on the verge of nighttime, even on the sunniest of days.

 One of the boys stops and shouts back, “You need to go to anger management, Portis.”